 Does Camp Henry offer financial assistance? +

 Yes, Camp Henry has a scholarship program.
 To request a scholarship please complete the scholarships portion of the registration form using the Sliding Scale information.
 A minimum of $50 deposit is required at the time of registration.
-You must send in proof of income with your registration to qualify.
-Applications will not be processed until your proof of income and deposit are received.
-Examples of proof of income include pay stubs or your previous year tax return.
+Applications will not be processed until your deposit is received.
 Scholarships will be awarded as long as they are available.
 Actual awards will be applied to your account when your registration is processed and will be noted on the registration confirmation you receive in the mail.
 Scholarships are awarded for one camp only.
 Scholarships may be limited as summer camp approaches.
 You will be notified by phone if there are no funds available and your deposit can be refunded.

 Do campers need to bring any money? +

 Campers can deposit money in their store account in advance or on Opening Day.
 Store items range in price from $0.50 to $35.
 Any money remaining in a camper’s store account at the end of the week can be donated to the Camp Store Scholarship Fund.

 When do I need to pay for my child's camp? +

 The deposit required is $100 per camp week with 50% of the camp cost due by Feb 20th.
 The balance of the cost of camp is due May 29th.
 If you have a question or concern about payment, please feel welcome to call us at 616-459-2267.

 A cancellation fee of $100 will be charged if you cancel your registration on or before May 29.
 We will refund 50% of the cost of camp if you cancel after May 29.
 Unfortunately, cancellations within 48 hours of the start of camp and no-shows are not eligible for a refund.